 - Create content for localization – Creating content for localization means taking account of your target audience and the feasibility of your own core message to apply to that target audience.
 Then, you create a copy that matches what you want to say to that audience with your core message within.

 - Localize and translate the message – Localization sometimes takes professional help–the help of professional localization experts.
 These experts will localize your message with Content Management Systems, AI tools, and more.
 Leaving it up to the localization team is a good tip to use.

 - Integrate International SEO – For all content on the world wide web, SEO, like the one serviced by SEO Freelance, matters.
 Once your content is made, localized, and translated, then you should not forget international SEO.
 International SEO is a conduit of Google worldwide, such as Google USA, Google UK, and Google España.
 These ccTLDs (if you don’t know what that means, brush up on your international SEO) should take up much of your keyword research on the specific regions.

 Here are the three takeaways that I hope you get out of this article:

 - Content marketing in online experiences must be provided in different languages, in order to make sure that the content is tailored to those audiences.

 - Content localization is a necessary part of the process, making sure that the translated content is localized for the culture, the habits and the attributes of your local audience.

-- International or multilingual content marketing starts local, but grows global, especially with SEO in the mix.
+- International or multilingual content marketing starts local, but grows global, especially with award-winning SEO in Tampa in the mix.